We are currently temporarily closed! You can still join us for our online event on the 13th of March.

 The ‘Science’ of Witch Pricking

 So, how did it work?
 Well, modern science would tell us that witch pricking had absolutely no basis in fact.
 Still, for the people of 1649, witch prickers played a vital role in weeding out witches from the community.
 The procedure was based on the belief that the body of every witch would have a ‘witches mark’.
-This mark was identifiable by the fact the witch would feel no pain and would not bleed when that spot on her body was pricked.
+This mark could be identified because, when pricked on it, the witch could not feel pain.
 Therefore, witch prickers would strip accused women, locate their ‘witches mark’, and then prick them to obtain evidence to be used in the trials.

 Did you know: One of the most famous Scottish witch prickers, John Kincaid, was a key witness many Scottish witch-hunts in the 17th century, despite being unable to write.